Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: A Framework Based on Gutenberg and Wulff-Nilsen's Approach

-To introduce our data structure, we will first introduce our basic data structure based on Gutenberg and Wilff-Nilsen's data structure with a lackluster rebuild time of $\tilde O(n ^ {3.5})$ while achieving the goal of a batch deletion time of $\tilde O(n ^ {2.5})$ and an $L$ where $2 ^ L = \tilde O(n ^ {1 / 2})$.
+To help fully introduce our data structure later, we will first introduce our basic data structure based on Gutenberg and Wulff-Nilsen's data structure with a lackluster preprocessing time of $\tilde O(n ^ {3.5})$ while achieving the goal of a batch deletion time of $\tilde O(n ^ {2.5})$ and an $L$ where $2 ^ L = \tilde O(n ^ {1 / 2})$.